 3. If possible, buy stuff when it’s in season to help save costs.
 For instance, if broccoli and cauliflower are in season right now, buy a BUNCH of it, cut it up, and freeze it for later use.
 In the summer, buy a butt-load (excuse my language) of tomatoes (or even better, grow your own!) and dice them up and freeze them, or make a ton of tomato sauce, etc.

 5. (I’m adding this now, but it wasn’t in my original response): Give your kids some time to adjust to this new way of eating.
 It took our kids a good solid month (maybe more), at least, to get used to eating such an array of fruits and veggies, and not to have crackers to snack on anymore.
 But after awhile, it became the “norm” for them, and they know what to expect.
 Try having an honest conversation (if you haven’t already) about exactly why you’re doing this.
 I printed out a “reverse” food pyramid explaining what should be our priorities in eating and why.
 They were a lot more receptive after that.
 I also tried not to allow them to focus too much on what they were missing, but on what great food they were putting in, and what each food would do for them (protein builds muscle, certain veggies give you better eyesight, etc.).
+You can buy cheap glasses uk online if you need one.
 When we would see a commercial for McDonald’s or cookies, I would try to pause the t.v. and explain to the kids why we don’t eat those anymore.
 Now I hear them talking about why we don’t eat wheat or dairy or sugar!
 Of course, this doesn’t mean they like everything I cook.
 They complain sometimes.
 But, oh well.
 What’s on their plate is on their plate, and I’ve explained to them that it’s disrespectful not to eat what your host is serving.
 That goes for at home or at anyone’s house.

 6. (Another addition) A friend brought up a good point about the first month being the hardest since you stock up on all the “necessities.”
 I definitely found this to be true, and once you have your “staples,” you’ll notice that things flatten out a bit.
 Just don’t feel like you have to go out and buy every ingredient for every meal and every kitchen gadget to get yourself through the first month.
 You can slowly make the changes, and you don’t have to do it all at once!!